DrDaveTurner/HPC-User/episodes/parallel-concepts.md

 MPI commands like **MPI_Send()** and **MPI_Recv()**
 to pass blocks of data to other threads.
-This is a very powerful way to program, but it is definitely much more complex too.
+This is a very powerful way to program, but it is definitely much more complicated too.
-Python has the **mpi4py** package which is a stripped down version of MPI, and unfortunately you cannot do multi-node computing with R.
+Python has the **mpi4py** package which is a stripped down version of MPI, but unfortunately you cannot do multi-node computing with R.

-You will not be taught how to program in these parallel languages in this course, but you will be shown how to recognize each type of parallel appraoch and how to work with each efficiently.
+You will not be taught how to program in these parallel languages in this course, but you will be shown how to recognize each type of parallel approach and how to work with each efficiently.

 ## Parallel Computing Concepts